surniaulula/wpsso-tune-image-editors/readme.txt

 Tested Up To: 5.2.2
 Stable Tag: 2.0.0

-WPSSO Core add-on to sharpen and improve WordPress thumbnails and resized images for social sharing and SEO.
+Sharpen and improve WordPress thumbnails and resized images for social sharing and better SEO.

 == Description ==